Thinking of the hobbies, interests, and friends made along the way.

 This was a turning point in my life, as it gave me the confidence to begin my first business venture.

-Although moving around was not the easiest thing to do with a family, and all the changing of schools, Churches, the adjustments in various ways of life, I have been truly blessed with the many wonderful friends I was privileged to learn to know and love very dearly.
+Although moving around was not the easiest thing to do with a family, and all the changing of schools, Churches, and the adjustments in various ways of life, I have been truly blessed with the many wonderful friends I was privileged to learn to know and love very dearly.

 If it were not for the very things I found frustrating with moving, these friendships would not have come about.